Admission to doctoral education at KI

 - The university administration officers assess the eligibility for the person in question.

 - If a candidate is considered eligible, an “eligibility statement” is issued.
-This statement must be appended to the admission decision.
+This statement is appended to the admission decision.
 Please note that for candidates outside Sweden, the assessment must be done before arrival.

 Assessment of suitability and ability

-The department must ensure the suitability and ability of the doctoral candidate, even if the position is exempt from the advertising requirement.
+The KI department has a responsibility to ensure the suitability and ability of the doctoral candidate, even if the position is exempt from the advertising requirement.

 - Potential candidates are invited to the research group for interviews and/or demonstrations of ability